mmontalbo/grim_rust/README.md

 manage to mutate—active set, queued scripts, Manny's transforms, inventory contents, and discovered inventory rooms—so we can diff real Lua behaviour against the static analysis while we fill in the missing services.
+Scripts now run on a cooperative coroutine scheduler: `start_script` and `single_start_script` launch Lua threads, `break_here` forwards to `coroutine.yield`, and the host advances each handle a handful of frames after `BOOT`.
+Long-running trackers such as Manny's `TrackManny`/`WalkManny` loops now stay resident with their yield counts so we can flesh out their behaviours without forcing the scaffolding to finish immediately.

 ## Viewer Spike
 `grim_viewer` boots a wgpu surface on top of winit, consumes the JSON manifest